gbmj/litesite/README.md

 `litesite` gives you nearly total freedom to design your site.
 The script simply stitches together repeated content, such as headers, sidebars and footers, with page-specific content.
-How you structure those elements is up to you.
-The purpose is to reduce the work of tweaking something that repeats across many pages: change it in just one place, and it propagates to all relevant pages on your next build.
+How you structure and style those elements is up to you.

 ### Examples
 Visit https://github.com/gbmj/gbmj-net to see three distinct litesite scripts running on a main site plus two subsites.